Video Wall Software

 Examples of video wall applications

 - Restaurant menu boards: Many restaurants use PC based digital signage software with multi-display video cards to manage a series of displays instead of deploying one media player per screen.
 Using a single PC, even with a high-end video card can be less expensive than using one player per display.
-There are also software savings as only one player software licence is required for the entire project.
+There are also software savings as only one player software license is required for the entire project.

 - LCD video walls: Video walls come in many configurations.
 Displays can be arranged in rows with matching orientations (two rows of three, three rows of four, etc.), or in mixed orientations.
 Displays can be grouped together to create a single viewing surface or spread out individually.
 The effect will change with the layout.
-We often find these video walls in high-end retail stores, car dealership showrooms, stadiums, banks and financial institutions, shopping malls and other areas where people want to make an impact.
+We often find these digital signage video walls in high-end retail stores, car dealership showrooms, stadiums, banks and financial institutions, shopping malls and other areas where people want to make an impact.

 - Transparent video walls: These use similar LCD display technologies but without any backlighting.
 Transparent displays can be mounted in windows so the viewer can see through the content being shown.
 You can see these in trade shows, high-end retail and other specialized applications.